egormalyutin/i3/README.md

   1. Press Mod+Shift+C;
   2. Press n or right for play next track;
-  3. Press u or left for player previous track;
+  3. Press u or left for play previous track;
   4. Press space for toggle pause;
   5. Press r for toggle repeat current track;
+  6. Press a for rewind music 5 seconds backward;
+  7. Press d for rewind music 5 seconds forward;
-  6. You can see the music status at bar.
+  8. You can see the music status at bar.

 * You can take a screenshot by pressing Mod+S. All screenshots saves at ~/Screenshots/ defaultly.